mashgold/Kquant/README.md

-# stockSeeker
+# Kquant
-It consists of scrapper, analysis, visualizing tools of Korean stock assets.
+It consists of scrapper, analysis, visualizing tools of Korean assets.